 All potential applicants for the Multifamily Consolidated RFP and HTC Round 1 must complete the Intent to Apply (ITA).
-There is not an application fee to submit an ITA.
+The purpose of ITA is to help Minnesota Housing plan for the potential scope and scale of applications and needed resources.
+The ITA is submitted via the Portal but does not require a fee or submission of application materials or checklist3 items.
 The ITA is not applicable for HTC Round 2.
+Refer to Step 5: Create a Portal Account for more information.

-The ITA provides Minnesota Housing with the application(s)' intended characteristics3 including, but not limited to, the following:
+The ITA must include the project(s)' intended details and characteristics4 including, but not limited to, the following: